 - Do you have the sense that your partner believes that you should have already gotten over it?

 - Does your partner continue to insist on maintaining some form of contact with the affair partner?

 - Do you not feel completely clear that the affair is completely over?

 - Are you afraid to let your partner off the hook?
 Are you feeling that if you do, you will lose a kind of control that will allow the same thing to happen again?

 - Have unresolved issues from childhood been triggered by the affair?
 For example, did one or both of your own parents have an affair or affairs?
 Were you abandoned, either physically or emotionally by one or both parents growing up?
 Did your parents divorce while you were a child?
 Did you feel like the less favored child?
 Were either or both parents untrustworthy?
 Did you feel locked out of relationships that siblings had with each other?
 Sometimes the issues are more subtle.
 If childhood issues have emotionally erupted as a result of discovering the affair, then the roots of your distress are deep and require attention in and of themselves.
 And this is true for your partner as well.
 He or she may be unable to be present emotionally with you during this difficult time because of unresolved issues from his or her own past.
 It appears that all of your suffering is because of what your partner has done, but the reality can be that you have been overcome by an age old emotional watershed that intensifies everything enormously.
 It may be hard to identify this and you can be left going around in circles with your partner, expecting that somehow they can do something that they really can’t, because you may not be addressing the deepest aspect of your emotional injuries.

 If this sounds complicated, it can be.
-Marriage Counseling and Psychotherapy can help to identify and work through the emotional blocks to complete healing for you and your spouse.
+Marriage Counseling and Psychotherapy in Walnut Creek can help to identify and work through the emotional blocks to complete healing for you and your spouse.